 - Providing a world class accounting and information systems education to our students.

 - Improving the accounting and information systems professions by conducting quality research and disseminating the results.

 - Delivering outreach services to accounting and information systems professionals and educators.

 The Department of Accounting and Information Systems awarded its first undergraduate degrees in accounting in the early 1920’s.
 The Department graduates about 175 undergraduate students a year.

 Virginia Tech’s Accounting and Information Systems Programs attract many excellent students from Virginia and other states because they are demanding and future oriented.
-Seventy-five percent of the undergraduate accounting students at Virginia Tech are residents of the Commonwealth of Virginia.
+Seventy-seven percent of the undergraduate accounting students at Virginia Tech are residents of the Commonwealth of Virginia.

 Every semester, several international exchange students are enrolled in our Accounting and Information Systems Programs.
 During recent academic years, students from Austria, China, Finland, France, Germany, Hong Kong, Japan, Korea, India, Lebanon, Malaysia, Mali, Singapore, Taiwan, and the West Indies have enrolled in accounting courses.

 Our graduate programs have about 12 Ph.D. and 75 Master's students in residence.
 Over 1,000 students have completed the Master's program.
 Of the students currently enrolled in the Master's program, at least half are women.
 Most are full-time students, and a few combine their studies with full-time employment in the area.
 Students come from a variety of backgrounds.
 They are graduates of public and private colleges and universities of all sizes and locations.
 About 20 percent hold undergraduate degrees in non-business disciplines.